google/eng-practices/review/index.md

 See **[How To Do A Code Review](reviewer/)** for more information.

-### Picking the Best Reviewers {#best_reviewers}

-In general, you want to find the *best* reviewers you can who are capable of responding to your review within a reasonable period of time.

-The best reviewer is the person who will be able to give you the most thorough and correct review for the piece of code you are writing.
-This usually means the owner(s) of the code, who may or may not be the people in the OWNERS file.
-Sometimes this means asking different people to review different parts of the CL.

-If you find an ideal reviewer but they are not available, you should at least CC them on your change.

 ### In-Person Reviews {#in_person}

-If you pair-programmed a piece of code with somebody who was qualified to do a good code review on it, then that code is considered reviewed.
+If you pair-programmed a piece of code with somebody, then that code is considered reviewed.

-You can also do in-person code reviews where the reviewer asks questions and the developer of the change speaks only when spoken to.
+We prefer if reviews are done on line but if initial feedback is done online followups can be done in person.

 ## See Also {#seealso}

 -   [How To Do A Code Review](reviewer/): A detailed guide for code reviewers.
--   [The CL Author's Guide](developer/): A detailed guide for developers whose CLs are going through review.
+-   [The PR Author's Guide](developer/): A detailed guide for developers whose CLs are going through review.